matrix-org/matrix.org/content/blog/2016/11/2016-11-12-the-matrix-autumn-special.md

 Finally, as a bit of a wildcard, we discovered the other day that there was also another GSoC project using Matrix by Waqee Khalid, supported by the <a href="https://summerofcode.withgoogle.com/archive/2016/organizations/6488734048452608/">Berkman Center for Internet and Society</a> at Harvard to <a href="https://summerofcode.withgoogle.com/archive/2016/projects/5749069813121024/">switch Apache Wave (formerly Google Wave) over to using Matrix rather than XMPP</a> for federation!
 The implementation looks a little curious here, as Wave used XMPP as a blunt pubsub layer for synchronising protobuf deltas - and it looks like this implementation uses Matrix similarly, thus killing any interop with the rest of Matrix, which is a bit of a shame.
 If anyone knows more about the project we'd love to hear though!

 Either way, it's been a pleasure to work with the GSoC community and we owe Aviral and Half-Shot (and Waqee!) a huge debt of gratitude for spending their summers (and more!) hacking away improving Matrix.
-So, thanks Google for making GSoC possible and thanks to the GSoCers for all their contributions, effort &amp; enthusiasm!
+So, thanks Google for making GSoC possible and thanks to the GSoCers for all their contributions, effort & enthusiasm!
 Watch this space for updates on RTE, new-autocomplete and the twitter bridge going live...

 ### Matrix in the news

 Just in case you missed them, there have been a couple of high profile articles flying around about Matrix recently - we made the <a href="http://www.linux-magazine.com/Issues/2016/189/Matrix">front cover of Linux Magazine in August</a> with a comprehensive review of Matrix and Vector (now Riot (now Element)).
 Then when we launched Riot (now Element) itself we got a cautiously <a href="https://techcrunch.com/2016/09/19/riot-wants-to-be-like-slack-but-with-the-flexibility-of-an-underlying-open-source-platform/">positive write-up from Mike Butcher at Techcrunch</a>.
 We also wrote an guest column for Techcrunch about the <a href="https://techcrunch.com/2016/10/09/a-decentralized-web-would-give-power-back-to-the-people-online/">importance of bringing power back to the people via decentralisation</a>, which got a surprising amount of attention on <a href="https://news.ycombinator.com/item?id=12670958">HackerNews</a> and elsewhere.

-More recently, we were lucky enough to get an <a href="https://www.youtube.com/watch?v=LhCfI-xdvlE">indepth video interview with Bryan Lunduke</a> as part of his 'Linux &amp; Whatnot' series, and also a <a href="http://www.networkworld.com/article/3140014/open-source-tools/down-the-rabbit-hole-part-5-secure-and-private-instant-messaging.html#tk.twt_nww.">write-up in NetworkWorld</a> alongside Signal &amp; Wire as part of Bryan's journeys in the land of encrypted messaging.
+More recently, we were lucky enough to get an <a href="https://www.youtube.com/watch?v=LhCfI-xdvlE">indepth video interview with Bryan Lunduke</a> as part of his 'Linux & Whatnot' series, and also a <a href="http://www.networkworld.com/article/3140014/open-source-tools/down-the-rabbit-hole-part-5-secure-and-private-instant-messaging.html#tk.twt_nww.">write-up in NetworkWorld</a> alongside Signal & Wire as part of Bryan's journeys in the land of encrypted messaging.

 <a href="https://www.youtube.com/watch?v=LhCfI-xdvlE"><img class="aligncenter wp-image-1830 size-large" src="/blog/wp-content/uploads/2016/11/Screen-Shot-2016-11-12-at-12.31.34-1024x571.png" alt="screen-shot-2016-11-12-at-12-31-34" width="1024" height="571" /></a>